Brent Scheffler

 Director of Technology, May 2021 - January 2022

 Tomorrow was a start-up dedicated to making sure every American has access to a legal Will and Trust backed with the financial security of a life insurance policy.
+The product allowed users to generate estate planning documents that were customized for their family needs and state laws along with cross selling of life insurance products that were based on real recommendations according to their family needs.

-• Oversaw technical and architectural decisions across organization, managed security audits, compliance, and remediation.
+• Oversaw technical and architectural decisions across organization, managed security audits, compliance, and remediation

-• Focused on optimizing and improving code quality and deployment process by using continuous integration and deployment with Github, Travis CI, and AWS.
+• Focused on optimizing and improving code quality and deployment process by using continuous integration and deployment with Github, Travis CI, and AWS

-• Lead initiative to break apart monolithic application into various API and event processing micro services using containers in ECS.
+• Lead initiative to break apart monolithic application into various API and event processing micro services

-• Moved several services to event driven
+• Moved several key services to an event driven architecture pattern - decoupling them further from the core API

-• Architected and built initial monolithic API using a RESTful (RMM Level 2) design pattern.
+• Architected and built initial monolithic API using a RESTful (RMM Level 2) design pattern

 Principal Architect, November 2019 - May 2021